Bit-Flip Vulnerability of Shared KV-Cache Blocks in LLM Serving Systems: Introduction

-No prior study has systematically characterized the severity of shared prefix block corruption, nor quantified how these three properties compound into a distinct threat profile~\cite{alnahian2025cachetrap,ganesh2025kvcachemanipulation,wu2026cacheme,xia2025kelle} (\cref{sec:related-work}).
+Prior studies~\cite{alnahian2025cachetrap,ganesh2025kvcachemanipulation,wu2026cacheme,xia2025kelle} have neither systematically characterized the severity of shared prefix-block corruption nor quantified how these three properties compound into a distinct threat profile (\cref{sec:related-work}).
 Meanwhile, recent work has narrowed---but not closed---the gap between demonstrated bit-flip primitives and end-to-end exploitation~(\cref{sec:bg-rowhammer,sec:discussion-limitations}).

-To characterize worst-case severity before this gap is closed, we use software fault injection (SFI) under an ideal bit targeting assumption (\cref{sec:threat-model}).
+To characterize worst-case severity before this gap is closed, we use software fault injection (SFI) under an ideal-bit-targeting assumption (\cref{sec:threat-model}).
 We additionally propose a lightweight countermeasure that bounds cumulative damage.
-Our contributions are: \begin{enumerate} \item \textbf{Bit-position sensitivity map.} A systematic scan of all 16 BF16 bit positions (2{,}400 trials, Qwen3-8B) shows that 13 of 16 positions yield silent divergence\footnote{Bits~0--11 and~15, all with collapse rates below 1\%; see \cref{sec:eval-sensitivity}.}, with collapse concentrated in the upper exponent bits.
+Our contributions are: \begin{enumerate} \item \textbf{Bit-position sensitivity map.} A systematic scan of all 16 bit positions of BF16 (2{,}400 trials, Qwen3-8B) shows that 13 of 16 positions yield silent divergence\footnote{Bits~0--11 and~15, all with collapse rates below 1\%; see \cref{sec:eval-sensitivity}.}, with collapse concentrated in the upper exponent bits.

 \item \textbf{Selective propagation verification.} A mixed-prefix experiment (120 trials) confirms that corruption affects only requests referencing the corrupted block; co-located requests with a different prefix are entirely unaffected.